Markestic

 11.4.
 The failure of a Party to fulfil its obligations due to force majeure shall not constitute a breach of the Framework Agreement.
 For the purposes of the Framework Contract, force majeure shall mean any circumstance beyond the control of the Parties which temporarily or permanently prevents, hinders or renders impossible the performance of a contractual obligation, provided that it was not foreseeable at the time of the conclusion of the Framework Contract and could not be avoided by reasonable efforts.

 11.5.
-In the event of termination of the Framework Agreement, the Agency shall, within 15 (fifteen) days of the termination of the Framework Agreement, make available to the Client, at the Client’s request, any Work prepared by the Agency for the Client which the Client has ordered in advance and for which the Agency has received payment in accordance with the Individual Orders.
+In the event of termination of the Framework Agreement, the Agency shall, within 15 (fifteen) days of the termination of the Framework Agreement, make available to the Client, at the Client’s request, any Creations prepared by the Agency for the Client which the Client has ordered in advance and for which the Agency has received payment in accordance with the Individual Orders.

 12.1.
 The Individual Order shall enter into force on the date of signature by the Parties.